-Cats, unfortunately, seem quite happy to replicate such a lazy lifestyle every single day if left to their own devices — especially indoor cats.
+Cats, unfortunately, seem quite happy to have such a lazy lifestyle every single day if left to their own devices, especially indoor cats.
 But while it’s cool to embrace the idea of felines snacking and napping their way through the day, there are a few steps you can take as a responsible cat owner to ensure that your cat is getting adequate exercise.
 This is especially important once the athletic stage of kittenhood blooms into the languid adult cat era.

 To start with, you’re going to need to think about the dilemma of cat toys.
 Now I know that there are some easy-going felines out there who will play with anything you throw their way, but many cats are super finicky and dismiss store bought toys, whether they’re cheap plastic balls or expensive electronic contraptions.

-A tactically-placed cardboard box on the floor is also a smart way to engage your feline in exercise: Get her to stalk and chase toys around, over and inside the box.
-After all, we all know that it’s scientifically impossible for cats to resist the lure of cardboard.
+A tactically-placed cardboard box on the floor is also a smart way to engage your feline in exercise.
+Get them to stalk and chase toys around, over, and inside the box.
+After all, we know that it’s scientifically impossible for cats to resist the lure of cardboard.